ajmazurie/xstats.MINE/README.rst

 Installation
 ------------

-Please follow those steps to ensure a proper installation of ``xstats.MINE``:
+Please follow those steps to ensure a proper installation of ``xstats.MINE``; note that step 3 can be skipped if you only intent to use ``xstats.MINE`` with Jython.

 1. Retrieval of MINE.jar
 ~~~~~~~~~~~~~~~~~~~~~~~~